sethtroisi/prime-gap/BENCHMARKS.md

 This hides a number of complexity.

 * `--minc` scaling
-  * linearly for small primes and sublinearly for large primes (>50x sieve-length).
+  * linearly for small primes and sublinear for large primes (>50x sieve-length).
   * larger values suffer from worse cache performance (or fail to allocate)
   * optimal value seem to be 50,000 - 400,000 based on P#.
 * `--sieve-range`